italoadler/bitbooks/coding_trig/book/chapter_04/chapter_04.md

 ![A cosine wave](images/figure_4-11.png)<br/>
 *Figure 4-11.
 A cosine wave.*

-And figure 4-12 shows a sine and cosie wave plotted together.
+And figure 4-12 shows a sine and cosine wave plotted together.

 ![Sine and cosine](images/figure_4-12.png)<br/>
 *Figure 4-12.
 Sine and cosine.*